Meet the Editors of Prime Publishing

 Hi, I’m Nicola (think of the singing Swiss men in the Ricola cough drops commercials and you’ll get the idea).
-I recently received my B.A. from Augustana College (IL) where I majored in both English and Creative Writing with a minor in Art.
+I received my B.A. from Augustana College, where I majored in English and Creative Writing with a minor in Art.
 I spent my college days playing clarinet in the Augustana Symphonic Band, competing on the Augustana Equestrian Team, and tutoring fellow students in the Reading/Writing Center.

 I’m proud to say that I’m the first female to major in Creative Writing at Augustana and that I paved the way for future writers at Augie.
 For the entirety of my senior year, I began writing what will hopefully be my first published creative non-fiction novel.

 I’m now back in the suburbs of Chicago and enjoying my time at Prime Publishing.
-A proud member of the Craft Team, I’m the editor of AllFreeCrochetAfghanPatterns and love all things craft.
+A proud member of the craft team, I’m an editor of FaveCrafts.com and love all things craft.
 I spend my free time dabbling in photography, making jewelry, crocheting, and drawing.
-Between my love for horses, music, art, and writing - I’m a pretty creative gal and I feel right at home with the crafty editors at Prime.
+Between my love for horses, music, art, and writing, I’m a pretty creative gal and feel right at home with the crafty editors at Prime.

-As an avid scrapbooker and a baking enthusiast, I feel like I'm right at home working at Prime Publishing.
+As an avid scrapbooker and a baking enthusiast, I'm right at home working at Prime Publishing.
 How many people can say they spend their days immersed in amazingly creative craft projects and mouth-watering recipes?
 I am so excited to call this my job.

 Some of my favorite things in life are travel, chocolate, trashy TV shows (I'm not afraid to admit it!), trying out new restaurants, and puppies.
 Anytime I see a dog in my neighborhood, I have to stop and pet it.
 My friends think I'm slightly obsessed, but I just can't resist the cuteness.
 Now that I work at Prime, I get excited whenever I come across dog sweater patterns, because what's cuter than a puppy in knitwear?